ghimiresampada/LaTeX-Template-Thapathali-Campus-DOECE/README.md

 This repository is a LaTeX template for **major/minor project** proposal, progress, and final reports.

+# Important: To use the newer version: just replace the thapathaliece.cls file of your existing repo with the new one given here!

 ## Quick Start

 1. Edit project metadata in [vars.tex](vars.tex) (title, authors, supervisor, dates, etc.).